remotion-dev/remotion/packages/docs/docs/ssr.md

 docker run -p 8000:8000 --privileged my-video
 ```

-## Render using Github Actions
+## Render using GitHub Actions

-The template includes a Github Actions workflow file
+The template includes a GitHub Actions workflow file
 under `.github/workflows/render-video.yml`.
-All you have to do is to adjust the props that your root component accepts in the workflow file and you can render a video right on Github.
+All you have to do is to adjust the props that your root component accepts in the workflow file and you can render a video right on GitHub.

-1. Commit the template to a Github repository
+1. Commit the template to a GitHub repository
-2. On Github, click the 'Actions' tab.
+2. On GitHub, click the 'Actions' tab.
 3. Select the 'Render video' workflow on the left.
 4. A 'Run workflow' button should appear.
 Click it
 5. Fill in the props of the root component and click 'Run workflow'.